Board of Management

 The Board of Management, supervised and advised by the Supervisory Board, manages KPN's strategic, financial and organizational matters and appoints senior managers.
 The Supervisory Board appoints and discharges members of the Board of Management and establishes their individual remuneration within the boundaries of the remuneration policies approved by the Annual General Meeting and the recommendations by the Remuneration & Organization Development Committee.

-Eelco Blok, Chairman of the Board of Management and Chief Executive Officer
+Eelco Blok, chairman of the Board of Management and CEO

-Blok is co-Chairman of the National Cyber Security Council, Member of the General Council of VNO-NCW, Member of the Supervisory Board of Reggefiber Groep B.V., Chairman of the Supervisory Board of E-Plus and Chairman of the Board of Management of BASE Company.
+Eelco Blok is co-chairman of the National Cyber Security Council and chairman of the Board of Management of BASE Company.

-Joost Farwerck, Member of the Board of Management and Managing Director the Netherlands
+Joost Farwerck, Member of the Board of Management and Chief Operations Officer

 Joost Farwerck (born in Hilversum, 1965) was appointed as a Member of the Board of Management on April 10, 2013.
-Since being appointed Managing Director the Netherlands in February 2012 he has been responsible for all KPN’s activities in the Netherlands.
-His main driving forces are change, improvement and teamwork.
+As a Chief Operations Officer his main driving forces are change, improvement and teamwork.

 Farwerck studied law at the University of Amsterdam and subsequently, after launching his career, followed a variety of study courses at such institutions as the International Institute for Management Development.
 He started work at KPN in 1994 as a legal counsel.
 He then became an account manager and subsequently occupied senior management positions, becoming Secretary of the Board of Management and Supervisory Board, Head of Network and Customer Operations, Director of the Wholesale division and Director of the Consumer Residential division.